Supasheet.

 -- Recent orders

-CREATE VIEW dashboards.recent_orders AS
+CREATE VIEW public.recent_orders_dashboard AS

 SELECT